Adriaaaaan/es6-mail-nodejs/README.md

 ECMASCRIPT 2015 with a nodejs backend

-A simple demo written in angular js and nodejs.
+A simple demo written in pure javascript (es6) and nodejs.

 Demonstrates:
-* basic angular js with
+* homemade "framework" with no 3rd part dependencies (outside of polyfills) including the use of
-  * directives
+  * modules
   * routing
+  * http ajax
+  * promises
-  * forms
+  * templating
 * html5 and css3 used for styling and layout
 * supports any screensize